wilmoore/php-version/README.md

 php-version: stupid simple PHP version management
 =================================================

 **php-version** exposes a single command `php-version` allowing developers to switch between multiple versions of PHP.

 **php-version** is conceptually similar to [rbenv](https://github.com/sstephenson/rbenv); however, **much** `simpler`.

-**php-version** consists of a single function and shell completion.
+**php-version** consists of a single function and command completion.

 **php-version** lives in a single file which can be sourced into your shell profile.

-**php-version** considers leaky abstractions to be a huge flailing `fail`.

-Who is it for?
+This _IS_ for you if
 ----------------------------

-**php-version** is primarily for developers that compile multiple versions of PHP on Linux or Mac.
+- You compile multiple versions (or download pre-comiled binaries) of PHP on Linux or Mac.

-**php-version** gets out of the way so you can work with `php` the same as if you only had a single version installed.
+- You are not happy that the default PHP installation sprays a bunch of seemingly random files across your filesystem.

-Who is it _NOT_ for?
+This is _NOT_ for you if
 ----------------------------

-If you are a super neck-beard academic, you are likely already doing this as `a matter of fact` as part of your normal workflow;
-in which case, **php-version** is likely not going to be very interesting to you.
-I respect that :)
+- You dig installers named *AMP.
+- You think the command-line is stupid and hard.
+- You are 100% sure you will only ever need a single global version of PHP installed at once.

 Rationale